Construction Gingerbread House Recipe

 Directions

-- Sift your dry ingredients together, set aside
+• Sift your dry ingredients together, set aside.

-- Using mixer whisk shortening, sugar and molasses together.
-Add the egg and mix until combined.
-Mix on medium/low until a smooth ball starts to form.
+• Add your dry ingredients in small batches and mix on medium/low until a smooth ball starts to form.
 Do not over mix.

-- For the silicone molds we cut the dough using a paper pattern matching the size of the mold.
-Cut with a butter knife or an adult can cut with a regular knife.
-Lay the piece of cut gingerbread into the mold and press down firmly to make sure you get the imprints from the mold.
+• For the silicone molds, we cut the dough using a paper pattern matching the size of the mold.
+We lightly dusted the pattern with flour to minimize sticking.
+Cut with a butter knife or an adult can cut with a paring knife.
+Lay the piece of cut gingerbread dough into the mold and press gently to make sure the dough fills the entire shape.
+Using the rolling pin, gently roll on top to help get a clean impression.
+Using the paring knife, trim any excess.

 Icing Directions